Prosecutors drop sexual assault case against Kevin Spacey | DW | 17.07.2019

 The prosecution's case collapsed after the man invoked his constitutional right against self-incrimination when questioned about a cellphone he said he lost.
 The defense argued the phone would provide evidence of Spacey's innocence.

-The man denied deleting messages and screenshots from the cellphone, but when question by the defense whether he understood altering evidence is a crime he took the Fifth Amendment.
+The man denied deleting messages and screenshots from the cellphone, but when questioned by the defense whether he understood altering evidence is a crime he took the Fifth Amendment.

 The judge overseeing the proceedings then said his testimony would be stricken from the record.